 The Sacramento County Teachers of the Year Program is coordinated annually by the Sacramento County Office of Education (SCOE) to recognize the achievements of local educators and to raise awareness of the valuable role that teachers play in the lives of their students and in the community.

-Information about the program is available online or by phoning the Sacramento County Office of Education at (916) 228-2417.
+Information about the program is available online or by calling the Sacramento County Office of Education at (916) 228-2417.